fmestrone/observability-testing-tool/README.md

 ## Google Cloud Setup

+If running the tool in the Cloud Shell, make sure that you are authorized to write logs and metrics (you must have the Logs Writer and Monitoring Metric Writer) roles or equivalent permissions.

+If running the tool inside GCE or GKE, make sure that those roles (or equivalent permissions) are available to the identity running your tool on the environment.

+Alternatively, you can use service account keys:

 - Create a service account for the application in Google Cloud IAM
-- Add the Log Writer role to the service account
+- Add the Logs Writer role to the service account
 - Add the Monitoring Metric Writer role to the service account
 - Generate a new JSON key for the service account